scribbletune/scribbletune.com/_pages/installation.md

 ### Installation

-Scribbletune can be used in the browser along with Tone.js OR as a Node.js module to export MIDI files from the terminal.
-If you'd like to see how you can use Scribbletune with React in the browser, please watch [this video](https://youtu.be/6Ru2H-IrOWU).
+Scribbletune can be used in the browser along with Tone.js, within the Max for Live development environment OR as a Node.js module to export MIDI files from the terminal.

-##### Browser
+#### Browser

 There are a couple of ways to use Scribbletune in the browser.

-###### 1. Use a precompiled version of Scribbletune
+##### 1. Quick and dirty -> Use a precompiled version of Scribbletune

 Use the precompiled version of Scribbletune from CDNjs and reference it in your HTML right after Tone.js